project-ecc/eccgw/ECC-Faucet.md

 Good luck !!!

 Alternatively, wait for the next release of Sapphire which should have a "Get Free ECC" button which will do all of the above for you at the press of a button.

+## Donations ##

+If you wish to make a donation to the ECC Faucet, please send to:

+    ESLv9BpjsSUxZZYuWmqX9krXbvgGwQP6My